 - We support the intention to improve its design and operation over the next few years, where supported by strong empirical evidence and analysis.
 The proposed changes should improve the alignment of market signals and underlying impacts on system reliability.

 - However, as the call for evidence makes clear, ‘the capacity market is now a major driver of the future technology mix’.
-The ESC is concerned that continued reliance on the capacity market could risk stifling innovation and misallocating investment in the medium and long term.
+Energy Systems Catapult is concerned that continued reliance on the capacity market could risk stifling innovation and misallocating investment in the medium and long term.

 - As part of the Smart Systems and Heat (SSH) programme (commissioned by the Energy Technologies Institute)2, we analysed potential future market architectures.
 This work suggests that digitisation and decarbonisation are leading to:

 - greater interdependence of customer-side and resource-side decisions, with customers playing a larger role in system balancing;

 - greater interconnectedness between energy vectors, such as electricity, heat and transport.
 This is manifested in the emergence of hybrid products such as hybrid heating systems and plug-in hybrid electric vehicles;